 Qualified expenses are any expenses necessary for the adoption.
 For example, court fees, agency fees, attorney fees, dossier, travel and meals, and any other expenses that are required.
 Re-adoption expenses related to the intercountry adoption of a child also qualify.
 Generally, the only adoption-related expenses that do not qualify are birth mother expenses.

-2. Are temporary foster care expenses prior to finalizing adoption considered Qualified Adoption Expenses (e.g. childcare, clothing, furnishings, lodging, food, etc.)?
+2. Are temporary foster care expenses incurred prior to finalizing adoption considered Qualified Adoption Expenses (e.g. childcare, clothing, furnishings, lodging, food, etc.)?

 3. If a child was adopted through the State and though the parents did not have any expenses, the child does receive adoption subsidy and is considered special needs.
 Do the parents qualify?